We may earn money or products from the companies mentioned in this post.

-Traveling with a toddler, we are used to eating early.
+Traveling with kids, we are used to eating early.
 In fact, we are used to doing everything early.
 Our daughter is an early riser, which means we have breakfast around 7am.
 Naturally, we are all hungry again around 11am and ready for dinner by 6pm.
-Our toddler also goes to bed early, so this schedule works well for us.
-When we travel, we try to maintain a consistent schedule whenever possible, as it helps our toddler cope with jet lag and sleep better during the trip.
+When we travel, we try to maintain a consistent schedule whenever possible.
+This is particularly helpful in the early years, as it helps with baby and toddler jet lag and helps kids sleep better during the trip.

 What is the food like in Cartagena?

 Do you have any other questions about the city that our Cartagena travel guide doesn’t cover?
-Or if you’ve been to Cartagena, what tips for first-time visitors would you offer?
+Or if you’ve been to the city of Cartagena, Colombia what Cartagena travel tips for first-time visitors would you offer?
 We’d love to hear from you.
 Leave your thoughts in the comments below.

 Did you find these Cartagena travel tips helpful?
 Pin this Cartagena travel guide to save it for later!